Muhammad Azeem Barkhiya: Affiliation with Sufi orders

+Death and succession

-He appointed Khawaja Shamsuddin Azeemi as head of the Silsila, and passed on 27 January 1979.
-Every January, his Urs (Death Anniversary) is conducted in which members of the Silsila congregate to recite the Quran and conduct gathering on matters of Tassawuf.
+He appointed Khawaja Shamsuddin Azeemi as head of the Silsila, and passed away on 27 January 1979.
+On this date, his Urs (Death Anniversary) is organized in which members of the Silsila congregate to recite the Quran and commemorate his contributions on matters of Tassawuf.
+The Silsila also marks his Urs annually as a two-day series of workshops and seminars, which is attended by thousands of supporters from around Pakistan and abroad.
 His resting place is located in the Shadman district of Karachi, Pakistan.